dreger/audacious.blog/content/pages/masthead.md

 ## Colophon

-Written on a MacBook Air (with the good keyboard) or iPhone 11 Pro (the sensibly-sized one).
+Written on an old MacBook Air (with the good keyboard) or new iPhone 11 Pro (the sensibly-sized one).

 Hosted on GitHub Pages, generated with Hugo.

-Headers set in San Francisco by Apple.
-Body copy set in [IBM Plex Serif](https://en.wikipedia.org/wiki/IBM_Plex) by Mike Abbink and Bold Monday.
+Headers and body copy set in [Whitney](https://www.typography.com/fonts/whitney/overview) by Hoefler & Co.

-*Previous typefaces: [Whitney](https://www.typography.com/fonts/whitney/overview) by Hoefler & Co., [Gotham](https://www.typography.com/fonts/gotham/overview/) by Hoefler &amp; Co., [Source Serif Pro](https://fonts.adobe.com/fonts/source-serif) by Adobe, [Inter](https://rsms.me/inter/) by Rasmus Andersson, [Concourse](http://practicaltypography.com/concourse.html) by Matthew Butterick, San Francisco, Athelas by Veronika Burian and Jose Scaglione, and [Charter](http://practicaltypography.com/charter.html) by Matthew Carter.*
+*Previous typefaces: [San Francisco](https://en.wikipedia.org/wiki/San_Francisco_(sans-serif_typeface)) by Apple, [IBM Plex Serif](https://en.wikipedia.org/wiki/IBM_Plex) by Mike Abbink and Bold Monday, [Gotham](https://www.typography.com/fonts/gotham/overview/) by Hoefler &amp; Co., [Source Serif Pro](https://fonts.adobe.com/fonts/source-serif) by Adobe, [Inter](https://rsms.me/inter/) by Rasmus Andersson, [Concourse](http://practicaltypography.com/concourse.html) by Matthew Butterick, San Francisco, Athelas by Veronika Burian and Jose Scaglione, and [Charter](http://practicaltypography.com/charter.html) by Matthew Carter.*

 This site should look good in all modern web browsers—please let me know if it doesn't